 Everything About the Wine Cellar Equipment

-The wine cellar equipment is used to process grapes; the store of must and wine, pumping, filter and bottling wine, etc. Today we find a number of manufacturers and suppliers of various wine cellar equipment on the market.
-The equipment in the cellar includes wine containers, destemmers and crushers, pumps, presses, filters, wine filling equipment, bottles, stoppers and caps, and other equipment.
+The wine cellar equipment is used to process grapes, store must and wine, pump, filter and bottle wine, etc. Today we find a number of manufacturers and suppliers of various wine cellar equipment on the market.
+The equipment in the cellar includes wine containers, destemmers and crushers, pumps, presses, filters, wine-filling equipment, bottles, stoppers and caps, and other equipment.

 Wine Containers as the Most Recognizable Piece of Wine Cellar Equipment

 The wine containers serve us for storing wine and are the most recognizable piece of equipment in the cellar.
-We have wooden wine containers (barrel), stainless steel containers, plastic containers, concrete containers, and glass containers.
-In our modern cellars are predominantly wooden containers(barrels) and stainless steel containers.
+We have wooden wine containers (barrels), stainless steel containers, plastic containers, concrete containers, and glass containers.
+Our modern cellars are predominantly wooden containers(barrels) and stainless steel containers.

 Stainless Steel Containers

 Stainless steel containers are currently the most common in our basements.
 This container has a wide range of uses and is easy to clean and maintain.
 The shape of the container can be adjusted to space.
-It is resistant to must and wine ingredients, is impermeable, easy to cool and warm, and has a long shelf life.
+It is resistant to must, and wine ingredients are impermeable, easy to cool and warm, and have a long shelf life.

 Wooden barrels are one of the oldest wine storage vessels.
 Due to their porosity and contact with wood, wooden barrels allow red and white wines to mature.
 The wooden vessels are mainly made of oak wood, but other types of wood can be found (cherries, mulberries, chestnuts, acacia trees, etc.).

 Today, wooden barrels are indispensable for the production of red wines.
-The weakness of the wooden vessel is mainly difficult maintenance (bending, canning), reduced space utilization, limited duration.
+The weakness of the wooden vessel is mainly difficult maintenance (bending, canning), reduced space utilization, and limited duration.
 In the case of poor cleaning, it has a negative effect on the wine.
 The high price of wooden barrels is also problematic.
 Wooden barrels require special care in cleaning and maintenance.

 Plastic containers are still used in some places, but they have lost most of their advantages over stainless steel containers.
 They are mainly used for the transport of grapes, mash, or must as intermediate vessels for flow, cleaning, and filtration.